 Exposure to high levels of radiation is a risk factor for childhood leukemia.
-Japanese atomic bomb survivors had a greatly increased risk of developing AML, usually within 6 to 8 years after exposure.
+Japanese atomic bomb survivors had a greatly increased risk of developing AML.
 If a fetus is exposed to radiation within the first months of development, there may also be an increased risk of childhood leukemia, but the extent of the risk is not clear.

 The possible risks from fetal or childhood exposure to lower levels of radiation, such as from x-ray tests or CT scans, are not known for sure.
 Some studies have found a slight increase in risk, while others have found no increased risk.
 Any risk increase is likely to be small, but to be safe, most doctors recommend that pregnant women and children not get these tests unless they are absolutely needed.

-Children and adults treated for other cancers with certain chemotherapy drugs have a higher risk of getting a second cancer, usually AML, later in life.
-Drugs such as cyclophosphamide, chlorambucil, etoposide, and teniposide have been linked to a higher risk of leukemia.
+Children and adults treated for other cancers with certain chemotherapy drugs have a higher risk of getting a second cancers, usually AML, later in life.
+Drugs such as cyclophosphamide, doxorubicin, etoposide, and teniposide have been linked to a higher risk of leukemia.
 These leukemias usually develop within 5 to 10 years of treatment, and they tend to be hard to treat.

 Exposure to chemicals such as benzene (a solvent used in the cleaning industry and to manufacture some drugs, plastics, and dyes) may cause acute leukemia in adults and, rarely, in children.
 Chemical exposure is more strongly linked to an increased risk of AML than to ALL.

 Several studies have found a possible link between childhood leukemia and household exposure to pesticides, either during pregnancy or early childhood.
-Some studies have also found a possible increased risk among mothers with workplace exposure to pesticides before birth.
+Some studies have also found a possible increased risk among mothers with workplace exposure to pesticides before their child is born.
 However, most of these studies had serious limitations in the way they were done.
 More research is needed to try to confirm these findings and to provide more specific information about the possible risks.